HaithamMubarak/Samples-6c7998a9d60a75f3417cf5dfaf32dcc6/README.md

-Some common utility may needed in the web developnment.

 <h1> ArrayBufferStream</h1>
 <p>With array buffer stream you can create a stream of array buffer with usinged bytes used for buffering operations.</p>